 Frequently Asked Questions

-How long does it take for mold exposure to cause symptoms?
+How long does mold exposure take to cause health problems?

 Can long-term mold exposure cause permanent damage?

-How long do symptoms last after mold is removed?
+Do mold exposure symptoms go away after the mold is removed?

 Protect Your Health — Get Tested Today